Yuki512/Agentic-Architect-Challenge/README.md

+# 1. Initialize the system
-# 1. Insert API key on env, then open bat file for each part
+Insert API key on env, then open bat file for each part